ZaMaZaN4iK/llvm-project-clang-format/libcxx/docs/TestingLibcxx.rst

   Enable the use of colorized compile diagnostics.
 If the color_diagnostics option is specified or the environment variable LIBCXX_COLOR_DIAGNOSTICS is present then color diagnostics will be enabled.

-.. option:: llvm_unwinder

-  Enable the use of LLVM unwinder instead of libgcc.

-.. option:: builtins_library

-  Path to the builtins library to use instead of libgcc.

 Environment Variables